(first published in The Equiery March 1999)

 difficulties, problems and failures in life.”

 After four months in the rehabilitation unit at Fairfax Hospital, Tim spent three more months at the Craigh Institute in Denver, Colorado.
 He underwent electronic stimulation and shock therapy and started swimming.
 “In the water, I could walk,” he said.
 Eventually, feeling returned to his left side.
 After a year, he moved into a wheelchair and after two years onto crutches.
+Finding suitable crutches was one big task, but the availability of some blogs and guides made him decide easily.
+For example, Doctor Apovian suggested these crutches in their blog and it is useful for anyone looking for new crutches.

 “The biggest adjustment at first is learning to rely on other people,” explained Tim.